epaulsen/minecraft-athome/README.md

 # minecraft-athome
-Docker-compose configuration for Minecraft server running at home
+Docker-compose configuration for Minecraft server running at home.
+This repo is used to deploy new configuration to server.